ahsan598/aws-lift-and-shift/README.md

 ## Detailed Overview of Lift & Shift Web App on AWS Cloud

 ### Resources created in this project:
-1. Virtual Private Cloud (VPC)
+##### 1. Virtual Private Cloud (VPC):
 Definition: VPC allows you to launch AWS resources into a virtual network that you've defined.
 Usage: The web application was deployed within a VPC to ensure network isolation and security.
 Components: Subnets (public and private), Internet Gateway, NAT Gateway, Route Tables, and Network ACLs were configured to control traffic flow and enhance security.

-2. Identity and Access Management (IAM)
+##### 2. Identity and Access Management (IAM):
 Definition: IAM provides secure control of access to AWS services and resources.
 Usage: IAM roles and policies were created to define permissions for different users and services.
 Roles were assigned to AWS services like EC2, RDS, and Beanstalk to manage resources securely.
 Components: IAM Users, Groups, Roles, and Policies were used to manage permissions and ensure least privilege access.

-3. Elastic Beanstalk
+##### 3. Elastic Cloud Compute (EC2):
-Definition: Elastic Beanstalk is an easy-to-use service for deploying and scaling web applications and services.
-Usage: Elastic Beanstalk was used to deploy the web application, handling the deployment details such as capacity provisioning, load balancing, and auto-scaling.
-Components: Environments, Applications, and Application Versions were managed in Beanstalk, with configuration for health monitoring and updates.
+Definition: Amazon EC2 provides scalable computing capacity in the AWS cloud, allowing developers to run virtual servers (instances) to host applications.
+EC2 enables you to increase or decrease capacity within minutes, thus providing a flexible and cost-effective way to manage computing resources.

-4. Elastic Load Balancer (ELB)
+##### 4. Application Load Balancer (ALB):
-Definition: ELB automatically distributes incoming application traffic across multiple targets, such as EC2 instances.
+Definition: The Application Load Balancer (ALB) is a managed load balancing service that operates at the application layer (Layer 7).
+It distributes incoming application traffic across multiple targets, such as EC2 instances, in multiple Availability Zones.

-Usage: An ELB was used to ensure high availability and fault tolerance by distributing incoming traffic to multiple EC2 instances within the VPC.
-Components: Application Load Balancer (ALB) was configured with target groups and listeners to manage HTTP/HTTPS traffic effectively.
-5. Relational Database Service (RDS)
+##### 5. Amazon Relational Database Service (RDS):
-Definition: RDS makes it easy to set up, operate, and scale a relational database in the cloud.
-Usage: RDS was used to host the web application's database, ensuring high availability, automated backups, and seamless scaling.
+Definition: Amazon RDS is a managed relational database service that supports several database engines including MySQL, PostgreSQL, Oracle, SQL Server, and MariaDB.
+It simplifies database management tasks such as backups, patching, and scaling.
 Components: Multi-AZ deployment for high availability, automated backups, and read replicas for improved performance.

-6. Amazon MQ
-Definition: Amazon MQ is a managed message broker service for Apache ActiveMQ and RabbitMQ that makes it easy to set up and operate message brokers.
-Usage: Amazon MQ was used to handle messaging between different components of the web application, ensuring reliable and asynchronous communication.
-Components: Brokers and Queues were configured to manage message flow and ensure durability.
+##### 6. Rabbit MQ:
+Definition: RabbitMQ is an open-source message broker that facilitates communication between applications by sending messages between them in an asynchronous manner.
+It supports various messaging protocols.

-7. ElastiCache
+##### 7. MemCache:
-Definition: ElastiCache is a web service that makes it easy to deploy, operate, and scale an in-memory cache in the cloud.
-Usage: ElastiCache was used to improve application performance by caching frequently accessed data, reducing latency, and offloading read traffic from the database.
-Components: Redis or Memcached clusters were set up, with replication and automatic failover for high availability.
+Definition: Memcached is an in-memory key-value store for small chunks of arbitrary data (strings, objects) from results of database calls, API calls, or page rendering.
+It is used to speed up dynamic web applications by alleviating database load.

+##### 8. Route 53 & DNS Zones:
+Route53
+Definition: Amazon Route 53 is a scalable and highly available Domain Name System (DNS) web service designed to route end-user requests to internet applications.

+DNS Zones:
+Public DNS Zone: Manages DNS records for a domain accessible on the internet.
+Private DNS Zone: Manages DNS records within a VPC, accessible only to VPC resources.

 ### Project Architecture: